 For larger file uploads, most S3 clients make use of the multi-part-upload (MPU) feature of the S3 protocol.
 This allows the client to break large files into smaller chunks, upload these smaller chunks, and re-try any chunks that failed without having to start over.

 Most S3 clients are good about cleaning up MPU data that it no longer needs, but if a connection drops or the client crashes, it could leave this data behind.
-The data is generally not used again, but silently uses additional disk space on your account until it is removed.
+The data is generally not used again, however it may silently use additional disk space on your account until it is removed.
 It is worthwhile to check for and remove this MPU data if disk storage costs appear larger than expected.

 Most S3 clients don’t have a MPU data purge feature, so in the following example, Python and the boto library is used to check for and clean up this data.

 Step 2 — Create the clean-up script